-During the FY22 planning cycle, the foster parents identified the need to update this placement packet and a veteran case manager has offered to do this for the foster parents.
 UCAN also has an after-hours emergency number, (312) 464-2878, which is given to foster parents.
 This is the number for after hours and weekend emergencies.
 All staff members are accessible by cell phone during business hours.
-All supervisors have a phone where they have 24-hour access to email and text to accommodate foster parents who prefer to communicate using that type of technology.

 In the event of an emergency, the after-hours service will contact the appropriate case manager.
-If contact with the case manager is unsuccessful, the after- hours service will then follow the chain of command for contact: Supervisor, Director of Adolescent Foster Care (AFC), Associate Vice President and Senior Vice President.
+If contact with the case manager is unsuccessful, the after-hours service will then follow the chain of command for contact: Supervisor, Director of Adolescent Foster Care (AFC), Associate Vice President and Senior Vice President.
 Each foster parent also receives a copy of the foster care program organization chart with phone and email addresses.